alphagov/govuk-developer-docs/source/manual/covid-19-services.html.md

 While the user is filling out the form, we use session storage to store the user's data.

-For the vulnerable people form, we store session data in an encrypted cookie, persisted in the browser and sent back to the server for every question.
+For the vulnerable people form, we store session data for 2 hours in an encrypted cookie, persisted in the browser and sent back to the server for every question.
 Cookies have a limit of 4KB, so this approach could cause errors if the user submits large inputs.